sunku01/ITEC-660-Lab-1-submission/README.md

         1. Explain your design choices and how you used CSS to realize those changes.

         Answer
-        changed the background color of the
+        changed the background color of the container and fontsize of the elements using background color and fontsize properties changed the size of the button using width and height properties changed fontsize of h1 elements using fontsize property

         2. Include screenshots if needed.
 12. Submit your repository via github.